ChrisCreevey/machete/README.md

 Machete carries out the following steps:

 1. Identifies the phylogeny best supported by the inputted alignment by:
-  * Carrying out a heuristic search of tree space.
+  * Carrying out a heuristic search of tree space (unless a tree is provided - see below).
   * Optimising model parameters using best tree.
   * Repeat previous steps until likelihoods stops improving.